okta/okta-idx-dotnet/README.md

 There other statuses that you can get when calling other methods of the `IdxClient`:

+#### Awaiting for challenge authenticator poll response

+Type: `AwaitingChallengeAuthenticatorPollResponse`

+The user needs to acknowledge the pushe request sent by Okta Verify.

 #### Awaiting for Authenticator Verification

 Type: `AwaitingAuthenticatorVerification`